 Airports are busy environments and can be stressful for many people, particularly if you are unsure what to expect on the day.

-If you, or someone you are travelling with has a disability that isn’t immediately obvious to airport staff, such as autism, dementia, or anxiety, we can now provide you with a hidden disability lanyard to wear on your journey through the airport.
+If you, or someone you are travelling with has a disability that isn’t immediately obvious to airport staff, such as; autism, dementia, a hearing impairment, anxiety (or one of the many hidden disabilities) we can now provide you with a hidden disability lanyard to wear on your journey through the airport.